 While most seizures resolve quickly on their own, some do not and may require a rescue treatment to stop them.
 Often, this means a trip to the emergency room (ER), which can be costly and disruptive.
 Even patients who are taking AEDs as directed can experience seizures that need medical intervention.
-These may include prolonged seizures (lasting more than 5 minutes) or cluster seizures (occurring more than 2 times in 24 hours).
+These may include prolonged seizures (lasting more than 5 minutes) or seizure clusters (seizures occurring more than 2 times in 24 hours).
 Either of these can progress to an emergency situation.
-That's why having an on-hand rescue treatment is an important part of your seizure action plan.
+That's why having an on-hand rescue treatment for seizure clusters is an important part of your seizure action plan.

-In addition to daily AEDs, people at risk of prolonged or cluster seizures should have access to a seizure rescue treatment they can carry with them at all times, in case it's needed.
+In addition to daily AEDs, people at risk of prolonged seizures or seizure clusters should have access to a seizure rescue treatment they can carry with them at all times, in case it's needed.